 I worked at a few different companies in the Art Materials Industry- working retail so that I could have time and energy for community work.
 And who of us at that time really thought of starting a career or saving for an unlikely retirement?
 Not to mention supporting artists so I don’t have to risk actually doing my own art (but I digress).

 During the early ’80s I, along with my partner at the time, discovered our interest in the leather/ fetish worlds.
 No reason to go into detail; it has influenced which organizations and charitable causes I support.
-While living in Toronto I was Chapter President in a local affiliate of an international leather/denim social club.
+While living in Toronto I was Chapter President of TMT Trident Metro Toronto; a local affiliate of an international leather/denim social club.

 The career I started to build after moving to Ohio in 1996 ended in the 2008 depression.
 I worked a variety of seasonal and part-time work while donating time and energy to central Ohio animal rescues and shelters.
-That ended with burn-out as I started to process decades of depression and masked trauma.
+I served on the Board of AO Animal Outreach- offering discounted pet spay/neuter coupons for low-income households.
+And offered pet photography sessions as fundraisers for a variety of local rescues.
+That ended with burn-out as I started to process decades of depression, trauma and masked neuro-delightfulness.

 Spirituality